clairey-zx81/json-model/BACKLOG.md

 - [ ] models: write model for json code!
 - [ ] backend: optimize output patterns with previous representation
 - [ ] backend: generate output source code from symbolic json code
+- [ ] command: allow to pass some options from environment variables?
+- [ ] command: allow to pass some options from rc file?

 ## Re Do